1lxnky/Undetected-Ioctl-Driver/README.md

-# Private Version
-I'm currently selling private version of this driver that is fully undetected, if you're interested in purchasing - dm me in discord: l1nky1337
+# Cheap Sources On Sale
+I'm selling fully undetected and cheap sources (external/internal cheats, kernel drivers, temp/perm spoofers) - starting from $30

+DM me in discord to get more information - my username: l1nky1337

 # Discord
 You can find Fully Undetected Fortnite Cheat with this driver in my [Discord Server](https://discord.gg/YzpCypQyNw).